-You’ve heard the reasoning before from pastors, Christian authors, and maybe even people in your church.
-They say videogames aren’t sinful, they’re just stupid.
-They grumble about what young men might accomplish if they devoted their gaming time to something productive or compare videogame addiction to pornography.
-Unlike these voices and the many like them, popular Christian blogger, Tim Challies, says that videogames are ok, good even, when played with discernment and moderation.
+You’ve heard the reasoning before from pastors, Christian authors, and maybe even people in your church: “video games aren’t sinful, they’re just stupid.”
+They grumble about what young men might accomplish if they devoted their gaming time to something productive or compare video game addiction to pornography.
+Unlike these voices and the many like them, popular Christian blogger, Tim Challies, says that video games are okay—good even—when played with discernment and moderation.

-While Challies’ article represents a step forward in the church’s awkward relationship with videogames, he made a significant misstep in the process that needs to be corrected:
+While Challies’ article represents a step forward in the church’s awkward relationship with video games, he makes a significant misstep in the process that needs to be corrected:

 Let’s be honest: There is little intrinsic value in gaming.
 For most of us it is merely entertainment.

 While we were created in the image of God, it is also important to recognize that we are physical creatures.
-Scripture tells us that our physical bodies are temples of the Holy Spirit (1 Cor.
-6:19-20).
+Scripture tells us that our physical bodies are temples of the Holy Spirit (1 Corinthians 6:19-20).
 Jesus Himself was physically raised from the dead.
-Our bodies have intrinsic value, we should, therefore take an interest in caring for them.
-Videogames can help us do this.
+Our bodies have intrinsic value; we should, therefore, take an interest in caring for them.
+Video games can help us do this.

-Videogames bring people together.
+Video games bring people together.
 They provide us with meaningful shared experiences in a world that often seems to be growing more isolated.
 The many intrinsic values of gaming are often deepened in the context of community.
-Videogames train us to work together—to lean on one another’s strengths in order to solve problems we could not solve on our own.
+Video games train us to work together—to lean on one another’s strengths in order to solve problems we could not solve on our own.
 They also often help us understand each other.
-If you want to know what people are really like, try playing a game with them and you will soon see how they act under pressure, what they will do to win, and how they respond to unexpected challenges.
+If you want to know what people are really like, try playing a game with them—you will soon see how they act under pressure, what they will do to win, and how they respond to unexpected challenges.
 And yes, as Challies rightly notes, they are a lot of fun.
 Some of my fondest memories growing up revolve around playing games with my brother and I’ve only just begun forging such memories playing games with my daughters.